JetBrains/pty4j/README.md

 So this one is a mix of the other two: a port of elt to JNA in the style it is made in JPty with only fork and process exec written in native.

-Also pty4j implements java interface for pty for windows, using win-pty library.
+Also pty4j implements java interface for pty for windows, using [WinPty](https://github.com/rprichard/winpty) library.

 ## Dependencies